JonasAlfredsson/snapraid_sync/README.md

 ```

 The script will then not exit when threshold values are exceeded, but rather
-stop and ask the user to confirm (with a `Y`) that a "sync" should be performed
+stop and ask the user to confirm (with a "`Y`") that a "sync" should be
-irregardless of the "diff" status.
+performed irregardless of the "diff" status.

 If this safety-prompt is annoying, or you are trying to automate everything, it
 can be turned off by setting the environment variable `NONINTERACTIVE` to